 All clinic students are required to complete 70 hours of case work and participate in a two-hour weekly classroom component that teaches the law and procedure in the area, hones essential lawyering skills, explores public policy issues, and encourages students to reflect on their experiences.
 Your clinic experience draws on everything you have learned in law school -- substantive legal knowledge, lawyering skills, and ethics -- and gives you an opportunity to integrate and apply them to complex real-world problems.
 Students who have completed a clinic have the opportunity to continue for an additional semester as a student director.

 Read more about the specific clinics that Hamline offers.

 Find out about opportunities to do continued and advanced clinic work as a student director.

 The clinics have a unified application process that takes place prior to registration.
 Find out more about how to apply for clinics.
-The deadline for Spring 2014 clinics is October 15, 2013.
+The deadline for Fall 2014 clinics is March 25, 2014.